In 2007, Florence and Daniel Guerlain decided to focus their efforts on their passion for drawing and founded the contemporary Drawing Prize.

 Intended for artists using graphics as their main vehicle of expression, it sponsors three artists per year.
 Since 2010, the award ceremony has been held at the Parisian Salon du Dessin, an art fair reserved for ancient and modern drawings that attracts collectors, specialists and museums from across the globe, and gives rise to much discussion on the presentation and conservation of artworks on paper.

 The winner receives an award of €15,000, while the two runners-up each receive an award of €5,000.
 In addition, a work by the winner is donated by the Foundation to the Prints and Drawings Department at the Musée National d’Art Moderne- Centre Pompidou.

-An exhibition of the works of these three artists will be shown at the Salon du Dessin which will run from 22 to 27 March 2017 at the Palais Brongniart, Paris.
-The jury will meet on 23 March 2017 at the Salon du Dessin and the winner will be announced on the same day.
+An exhibition of the works of these three artists will be shown at the Salon du Dessin which will run from 21 to 26 March 2018 at the Palais Brongniart, Place de la Bourse, Paris.